Andr3a-Co/ShoppingCart-Desktop-app/README.md

 # ShoppingCart-Desktop-app

-Desktop application developed using Java and JSON to browse store products, add products to shopping cart, checkout and request incoice
+Desktop application developed in collaboration with a team using Java and JSON to browse store products, add products to shopping cart, checkout and request incoice